asbubam/resume/README.md

 ## Experience
 ##### Daangn Market (Apr 2021 - Mar 2025)
 > Worked at SRE Team.
-Joined as the second member of the cloud part within SRE, expanded the team to six members after serving as a leader for a year, and later transitioned back to an Individual Contributor (IC) role to focus on problem-solving.
+* Joined as the second member of the cloud part within SRE, expanded the team to six members after serving as a leader for a year,
+and later transitioned back to an Individual Contributor (IC) role to focus on problem-solving.
-Improved AWS cloud environment by integrating AWS SSO with Okta authentication and supporting new platforms such as MWAA (Airflow) and Imply.
+* Improved AWS cloud environment by integrating AWS SSO with Okta authentication and supporting new platforms such as MWAA (Airflow) and Imply.
-Developed an automation project for self-operable AWS cloud resource creation and management.
+* Developed an automation project for self-operable AWS cloud resource creation and management.
-Managed and operated AWS VPC networks and all related cloud resources.
+* Managed and operated AWS VPC networks and all related cloud resources.
-Led cloud infrastructure hardening efforts to achieve ISMP and ISMS-P compliance.
+* Led cloud infrastructure hardening efforts to achieve ISMP and ISMS-P compliance.
 *AWS, Terraform, Kubernetes, Node.js, Python*

 ##### beNX (Apr 2020 - March 2021)
 > Worked at DevSecOps Team
-Migration Logstash to AWS EKS
+Migration Logstash to AWS EKS with AutoScaling
 Develop Kubernetes Mutating Webhook for ECR Alias
 Develop [klocust](https://github.com/DevopsArtFactory/klocust) - command-line tool for managing Locust distributed load testing on Kubernetes
 Tunning AWS Lambda for Mnet I-LAND broadcast voting service traffic with [klocust](https://github.com/DevopsArtFactory/klocust)